GhezziOmar/resPyre_OmarGhezzi/README.md

 # resPyre_depth

-## Procedure to install resPyre (featured with depth model)
+### Procedure to install resPyre (DINOv2)
-- Install DINOv2:
+- Firstly it is needed to create the virtual environment to allow the intallation of DINOv2, pyVHR and the specific resPyre dependencies, the conda-extras.yaml in ./dinov2 provides the DINOv2 dependecies for the monocular depth estimation :
   1) creating the virtual conda environment by running:
   ```bash
   conda env create -f dinov2_/conda-extras.yaml